Statewide area map

 Best for: Beavertail sunsets, scenic drives, Newport overflow, and travelers who want water without Thames Street crowds.

-Tradeoff: less complete as a standalone base unless the trip is intentionally quiet.
+Tradeoff: less complete as the only base unless the trip is intentionally quiet.

 Avoid if: you need a dense walkable dining scene or easy transit.